artsy/artsy.github.io/_posts/2018-06-02-GraphQL-Stitching.markdown

 #### Stitching Schemas

-Today we only really have a toy example of schema stitching inside metaphysics.
-It's important to verify that all the pieces work up-front though.
-We opted to take a Type from our local schema, (`Artist`), and add that a Type that was added from a remote schema (`ConsignmentSubmission`).
+The next step from merging is stitching.
+Stitching is about taking the merged schemas and taking data from one and re-applying it via another API.
+For example, we have a consignments API (for when you want to sell a work at auction) and a consignment references the artwork's artist.

+In this case, the consignment has an `artist_id` which represents an `Artist` type which lives in metaphysics.
+We would like to stitch an Artist in from the local schema, into a `ConsignmentSubmission` which has come in from a remote schema.

 The API works by using [Type Extensions][t-e] which are a way of opening up an existing Type and adding new fields on it.
 We want to be working with the highest level abstraction, which in this case is directly writing [GraphQL